-Zain joined the team in March 2018 and works from London, helping to raise RTI’s profile and create a platform from which to advocate for the rights of refugees globally.
-His experience includes journalism and law, as well as working for various NGOs, including Reprieve UK and the Centre for Criminal Appeals.
+Zain joined the team in March 2018 and works from London, helping to raise RTI’s profile in the UK.
+He has worked for various NGOs, including Reprieve UK and the Centre for Criminal Appeals.
 He speaks English, French, Arabic and Russian.

 “Many refugees have witnessed the deaths of family members and the destruction of their homes.
 When they arrive in Greece the struggle is far from over.
 The trauma of war and their continuing vulnerability cannot by dealt with through psychological first aid alone.
 It requires continuing care from trained professionals who speak their language and can make them feel safe and understood.”